ctp-archive/data-journalism/modules/the-weight-of-data/_posts/2022-02-02-data-as-people.md

 ***Total suggested time: 50 minutes***

-When you're in the the thick of an analysis, trying to wrangle messy data and often counterintuitive technology, it can be easy to forget what the numbers actually represent.
+When you're in the thick of an analysis, trying to wrangle messy data and often counterintuitive technology, it can be easy to forget what the numbers actually represent.
 In many cases, the data you're working with – cases, hospitalizations, car crashes, overdoses, shootings – is about *people* and *their lives*.

 The goal of this exercise is to back away from the *technical* part of data journalism and think about the **meaning** numbers can convey.